isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/1-high-life-in-the-city.md

 <div>Courtesy of National Archives of Singapore</div>
 <div>19980005916 - 0038</div>
 </div>

-The Capitol Theatre, which opened in 1930, was regarded as one of the finest cinemas of its time.
-Spanning more than 2,100 square metres, the design of the theatre drew inspiration from the Roxy Theatre in New York, following its seating arrangements, lighting and general plan.
-At its opening, the theatre was hailed as having the most modern auditorium with the largest capacity in Asia.
+Capitol Theatre, which opened in 1930, was regarded as one of the finest cinemas of its time.
+Covering more than 2,100 m<sup>2</sup>, its design drew inspiration from New York’s Roxy Theatre, and followed its seating arrangements, lighting and general plan.
+At its opening, the theatre’s auditorium was hailed as the most modern and largest in Asia.

 <hr>